 This Quarterly Report on Form 10-Q includes a number of forward-looking statements that reflect management's current views with respect to future events and financial performance.
 Forward-looking statements are projections in respect of future events or our future financial performance.
 In some cases, you can identify forward-looking statements by terminology such as "may," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these terms or other comparable terminology.
 These statements include statements regarding the intent, belief or current expectations of us and members of our management team, as well as the assumptions on which such statements are based.
-Prospective investors are cautioned that any such forward-looking statements.
-These statements are only predictions and involve risk and uncertainties, and that actual results may differ materially from those contemplated by such forward-looking statements.
-These statements are only predictions and involve known and unknown risks, uncertainties and other factors, including the risks set forth in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as filed with the U.S. Securities and Exchange Commission (the "SEC") on March 27, 2023, any of which may cause our company's or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements to be way of example and without limitation:
+Prospective investors are cautioned that any such forward-looking statements are not guarantees of future performance and involve risk and uncertainties, and that actual results may differ materially from those contemplated by such forward-looking statements.
+These statements are only predictions and involve known and unknown risks, uncertainties and other factors, including the risks set forth in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as filed with the U.S. Securities and Exchange Commission (the "SEC") on March 27, 2023, any of which may cause our company's or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied in our forward-looking statements.
+These risks and factors include, by way of example and without limitation:

-- our ability to obtain financing needed to complete our clinical trials and implement our business plan; - our ability to successfully develop and commercialize BRTX-100, our lead product candidate for the treatment of chronic lumbar disc disease, as well as our metabolic ThermoStem Program; - our ability to protect our proprietary rights; - our ability to achieve and sustain profitability of the existing lines of business; - our ability to attract and retain world-class research and development talent; - our ability to attract and retain key science, technology and management personnel and to expand our management team; - the accuracy of estimates regarding expenses, future revenue, capital requirements, profitability, and needs for additional financing; - business interruptions resulting from geo-political actions, including war and terrorism or disease outbreaks (such as the recent outbreak of COVID-19); - our ability to attract and retain customers; and - our ability to navigate through the increasingly complex therapeutic regulatory environment.
+- our ability to obtain financing needed to complete our clinical trials and implement our business plan; - our ability to successfully develop and commercialize BRTX-100, our lead product candidate for the treatment of chronic lumbar disc disease, as well as our metabolic ThermoStem Program; - our ability to protect our proprietary rights; - our ability to achieve and sustain profitability of the existing lines of business; - our ability to attract and retain world-class research and development talent; - our ability to attract and retain key science, technology and management personnel and to expand our management team; - the accuracy of estimates regarding expenses, future revenue, capital requirements, profitability, and needs for additional financing; - business interruptions resulting from geo-political actions, including war and terrorism or disease outbreaks (such as the recent outbreak of COVID-19); - our ability to attract and retain customers: and - our ability to navigate through the increasingly complex therapeutic regulatory environment.